AxelAllen/Multimodal-BERT-in-Medical-Image-and-Text-Classification/README.md

 ## Notebooks

-The notebooks in this directory con tain the codes to run the experiments.
+The notebooks in this directory contain the code to run the experiments.
 Please see each individual notebook for more detailed explanations.
-When GPU is needed, we did our experiments on Google Colab.
+Using Google Colab is recommended since they were created and tested on Colab and running the models without GPU can take a long time.
+If you have access to a GPU outside of Colab, it is possible of course to run the experiments on an environment of your choice but the notebooks cannot be guaranteed to work on every possible setting.

 * **baseline_experiments_results.ipynb** shows the Tensorboard from the experiments with the textonly BERT model and the MMBT model